-Maritime pilots of seaplanes and helicopters have an important role to play in the industry.
-These workers are responsible for bringing out important supplies to ships and platforms that are far from shore and can’t come into dock.
+Maritime pilots of seaplanes and helicopters have an essential role in the industry.
+These workers are responsible for bringing out critical supplies to ships and platforms far from shore and can’t come into dock.

 While these pilots may bring supplies to ships at sea, their biggest job is to bring materials and people out to oil platforms.
-These platforms are permanent or semi-permanent structures out on the continental shelf, far from the shore.
+These platforms are permanent or semi-permanent structures on the continental shelf, far from the shore.

-The Dangers of the Job
+The Dangers of Maritime Aviation Jobs

-According to the Centers for Disease Control and Prevention, the number one cause of fatal injuries for offshore oil and gas workers are related to transportation.
+According to the Centers for Disease Control and Prevention, transportation is the number one cause of fatal injuries for offshore oil and gas workers.
 Of those injuries and accidents, the majority are aircraft incidents.
-In the oil industry, most of the aircraft employed are helicopters.

-Fatalities were caused by an inverted helicopter crash, sinking of the crashed aircraft, and a lack of warning time before the crash.
+Fatalities were caused by an inverted helicopter crash, the sinking of the crashed aircraft, and a lack of warning time before the crash.
 In all these incidents, drowning was the ultimate cause of death.

 Common Maritime Aviation Injuries

-Examples of Accidents
+Examples of Maritime Aviation Accidents

-A tragic example of how dangerous the maritime aviation industry occurred in the Gulf of Mexico in 2009.
+A tragic example of how dangerous the maritime aviation industry is occurred in the Gulf of Mexico in 2009.
 Nine people aboard a helicopter died on a trip out to an oil platform.